 Time is money and when it comes to elearning this is no exception.
 All too often we have witnessed elearning projects that have been given made-up ‘learning times’ which are a long way off from reality.

 Set realistic expectations for the learner.
 If you are asking them to allocate 10 minutes for your learning content but you soon realize it actually takes them 20 minutes then ensure future learners have allocated enough time for it and/or adapt the content.

 Always think about the learner when you are capturing the needs for your project.
 What is their working pattern?
 How much time will they have allocated to this?
 If you use their time effectively then they are more likely to come back for more!

-So, why don’t you do some analysis on your own elearning content…
+Do some analysis on your own elearning content.

 What do you think?